Skip to content

 Qinglong Mountain 青龙山

 Qinglong Mountain is the ideal point to see the sunrise.
 Like all similar places in China, you will find a path full of steps that will take you to the top of the hill in about 15/20 minutes.
-From there you can have an almost 360° view of the entire area.
-The path is located near the area where I recommend staying for the night.
+From there, you can have an almost 360° view of the entire area.
+The path is located near where I recommend staying for the night.

 Torch Cave (火把洞)